 As part of our annual goodwill impairment test, we first assess qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
 If we conclude that it is more likely than not that the fair value of a reporting unit is less than its carrying amount, we conduct a quantitative goodwill impairment assessment.
 The first step of the quantitative goodwill impairment test compares the fair value of the reporting unit with its carrying amount, including goodwill.
 The Company early adopted ASU 2017-04 on January 1, 2017, which eliminates the second step of the goodwill impairment analysis.
-Therefore, if the carrying amount of the reporting unit exceeds its fair value in the first step of the goodwill allocated to that reporting unit.
-If the fair value of the reporting unit exceeds its carrying amount of goodwill allocated to that reporting unit.
-If the fair value of the reporting unit is not considered to be impaired.
+Therefore, if the carrying amount of the reporting unit exceeds its fair value in the first step of the goodwill impairment test, an impairment charge is recognized for the amount by which the carrying amount exceeds the total amount of goodwill allocated to that reporting unit.
+If the fair value of the reporting unit exceeds its carrying amount, the goodwill of the reporting unit is not considered to be impaired.